ericrallen/wp-base-plugin/README.md

 So, you want to host your plug-in on GitHub but also have it available in the WordPress Plug-in Repository?
 No problem.

-I've included a version of the `deploy.sh` script found here:  https://gist.github.com/BFTrick/3767319
+I've included a version of [@BFTrick](https://github.com/BFTrick)'s' `deploy.sh` script found here:  https://gist.github.com/BFTrick/3767319

 All you need to do is edit the script to reflect the SVN information for your WordPress plug-in and then navigate to the folder for your plugin and type `./deploy.sh` and let the script work its magic.